Become an Assessor: Education Requirements and Career Info

 Do I Want to Be an Assessor?

 Assessors evaluate real estate properties to determine their monetary value.
 They typically work for local governments, and their results are used to compute real estate taxes.
+Assessors may be self employed and work varied hours, including nights and weekends, or employed by a real estate company and work normal business hours.
 About one-fourth of assessors were self-employed in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-Those individuals often worked overtime, during nights and weekends, in order to complete their written reports.

 There is no national standard, so educational requirements for assessors differ considerably depending upon the state or locality.
 In general, assessors need at least a high school diploma and on-the-job training.
 However, many assessors acquire a bachelor's degree, according to iSeek.org.
 In addition to on-the-job training, appraisers may be expected to take basic appraisal courses, accumulate work experience and pass examinations in order to gain a state license or advance to higher positions.
 The following table contains the main requirements for being an assessor: